 Pediatric Health Outcomes Research Program

 The Pediatric Health Outcomes Research Program has been established in order to improve our understanding of the impact of changes in care delivery on children’s health outcomes.
 Resources are being made available by WCHRI and ACHRI to support the development of provincial partnerships that will answer questions with regard to the impact of system changes on child health.
-Ideally, these partnerships will position teams to apply for further funding focused on health care outcomes.
+Ideally, these partnerships will position teams to apply for future funding focused on health care outcomes.

 This program will provide teams with the following: